bhaktiMehndiratta10/Decentralized-Donation-Tracker/README.md

 # Decentralized-Donation-Tracker

 This project is a **Decentralized Donation Tracker** written in Solidity.
-It allows users to send donations directly to a smart contract and transparently track how much they or others have donated — without relying on any centralized middleman.
+It allows users to send donations directly to a smart contract and transparently track how much they or others have donated, without relying on any centralized middleman.

 The project is structured in **three progressive levels**: